 On other fronts, I drink Tra Da (iced tea) religiously, I have my coffee with condensed milk and I sit on tiny plastic stools without fuss.
-Joris and I have also mastered the food delivery system (yes it was a little hard at first).
+I text and gram from the back of Grab motorbikes and Joris comfortably navigates our Honda Cub through Hanoi traffic.
+And we’ve recently mastered the food delivery system for when the monsoon weather hits.

 In this time, I’ve also uncovered some of life’s greatest mysteries, like “why am I cutting my nails so frequently”.
 When I noticed that nail clipping had become a weekly chore, I turned to Google for answers.
 Sure enough, the people of the internet confirmed my hypothesis that nails grow faster in warmer climates.
 I then thought, well what hair?
 But the internet is still conflicted on that one.

 Life learnings aside, we’ve assimilated quite well into Hanoi.
 Joris has established his favourite Bia Hois and identified his favourite Banh Mi and Bun Cha ladies.
 Everything we need is conveniently situated, including Mark who we’ve moved into an apartment in the same lane as us.
 When we need a break from the city, there’s plenty of day trips and overnight options only a couple of hours (ish) away.